RCD Mallorca are back in La Liga for the first time since their relegation in the 2012/13 season.

 A player of huge promise during his time at Barcelona, Giovani dos Santos’ career began to go downhill when he joined Tottenham in the summer of 2008.
 The Mexican failed to convince manager Harry Redknapp and was sent out on a series of loans, including to Mallorca in 2012/13.

 He scored six goals in 29 La Liga appearances for the club but couldn’t prevent relegation.
 Mallorca were unable to sign him permanently, so Dos Santos joined Villarreal where he revived his career somewhat.
 The 30-year-old went on to play 88 times for La Galaxy before his release last year.
-He is currently a free agent.
+Dos Santos is now in his native Mexico with Club America and scoring once in three appearances so far.

 Mallorca appearances: 8